 David De Roure is Professor of e-Research at University of Oxford and Director of the Oxford e-Research Centre.
 He is a Strategic Advisor to the Economic and Social Research Council in the area of Social Media Data.
 Working on the intersection of humanities, social science, and computer science, David conducts research on social machines, computational musicology, large scale sociotechnical systems, cyber security and social computing.

-Dorothy E. Denning is Distinguished Professor of Defense Analysis at the Naval Postgraduate School specializing in conflict and cyberspace.
+Dorothy E. Denning is Distinguished Professor Emeritus of Defense Analysis at the Naval Postgraduate School specializing in conflict and cyberspace.

 Distinguished professor of computer science at Naval Postgraduate School.
 Past president of ACM.
 Past editor in chief of Communications of ACM.
 Currently editor of ACM Ubiquity.
 Author of ten books, most recent Great Principles of Computing (MIT Press 2015).
 Author of over four hundred scientific papers and articles.